Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Contact us about

-The LogTxt macro can be used together with a timer macro in a loop to produce a data log that consists of a timed series of data samples.
+The LogTxt macro can be used together with a simple timer macro in a loop, or with a timed task in a multitasking setup, to produce a data log that consists of a timed series of data samples.
 Each line in the file can be anything you want, typically a time-stamp (including date, if desired) plus one or more values recorded at that time.
 The interval between samples can typically be from less than a tenth of a second, up to hours or days... or even longer.

 LogTxt can use string variables, so you can record values that don't otherwise appear on a Daqarta trace, such as Freq to read the Frequency Counter, Volts for the Voltmeter, or SPL for the Sound Level Meter.